PaulDFoster/MultitechConduitModule/README.md

 Copy the contents of the bin directory to the Multitech Conduit.
 This can be easily achieved by directly copying to a MicroSD card to be placed in the Conduit or by using the SCP command to network copy the files to the Conduit.

-<i>Hint: its easier to copy everything via the microSD card first, and only use SCP to upload subsequent individual file changes.
+<i>Hint: its easier to copy everything via the microSD card first, and only use SCP to upload subsequent individual file changes.</i>

 Run the IoT Edge solution by executing the iotedge_device_cloud_upload_sample with a parameter specifying the name of the JSON configuration file you want to use.